 9. Focus on the love you shared

 “There was only one thing I asked of him – that we won’t bring up the past, no matter what.
+Yes, I ruined my relationship but if we kept fixating on that aspect alone, there was no way we’d have made any progress in mending our bond.
 I have the highest respect for David for keeping his word, even though it couldn’t have been easy for him,” she says.

 10. Apologize to undo the damage in a relationship